 Located on the site of Samuel Brannan’s original Hot Springs Resort, Indian Springs Resort is old world luxury at its best.
 My husband and I stayed here years ago for our 10th anniversary, but brought the kids this time because of how well the property works for families too.
 The property was transformed by a huge renovation and expansion in that time.

-The highlight of the resort is an enormous geothermal pool heated by the adjacent hot springs.
+The highlight of the resort is an enormous geothermal swimming pool heated by the adjacent hot springs.
 It looks like something out of a Wes Anderson film.
 The spa is unique, offering weird but wonderful mud baths in the volcanic mud.
 Families can also enjoy bocce and giant outdoor chess together.
-The resort has free bikes to borrow (including one that was the perfect fit for my 7 year old) to get around between the cottages on the property or visit downtown Calistoga.
+The resort has free bikes to borrow (including one that was the perfect fit my son at age 7) to get around between the cottages on the property or visit downtown Calistoga.

 There are a variety of rooms and cottages to choose from at different prices and layouts.
 We found the Palm Row bunk cottage to fit our family perfectly with two separate bedrooms – one with a bunk bed for the kids to share.

 Silverado Resort & Spa (Napa)

 The Silverado Resort has been a favorite getaway for Bay Area locals for decades.
 With two golf courses, tennis courts, pools, and a spa on property, there is a lot for everyone to do to stay busy.
 We last stayed there as part of a corporate retreat where families were invited and have been meaning to get back ever since!

 A lot of the rooms by the mansion in the center of the property sleep only two, but there are larger family suites at the Oak Creek area that work well for families.

 Ready to head to Napa for a wine country family getaway?
 Let me leave you with a few parting tips to make your vacation successful.